Last Updated:

 Symptoms

-Generally people have no symptoms of HPV infection, except as genital warts.
-It is therefore important for all women to undergo regular cervical smear tests, whether they have been vaccinated or not.
+Generally, people have no symptoms of HPV infection, except as genital warts.
+It is therefore important for all women to undergo regular cervical screening, whether they have been vaccinated or not.

 If left undetected HPV can lead to cancer, including cervical cancer, anal cancer and cancers affecting the mouth, throat, vulva, vagina and penis.
 It can take 20 years or longer from infection to the development of cancer.